ARM-software/abi-aa/aadwarf64-morello/README.md

 ## About this document

-This document describes the use of the [Morello extensions to the DWARF debug table format in the Application Binary Interface (ABI) for the Arm 64-bit architecture](aadwarf64-morello.rst).
+This document defines the [Morello extensions to the DWARF standard for the Arm 64-bit architecture (AArch64)](aadwarf64-morello.rst).

 ## About the license